sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-selection.rst

 RFormula selects columns specified by an R model formula.
 Currently Spark supports a limited subset of the R operators, including ‘~’, ‘.’, ‘:’, ‘+’, and ‘-‘.
 The basic operators are:

-- ~ separate target and terms
+- ~ separate target and terms.
-- + concat terms, “+ 0” means removing intercept
+- + concat terms, “+ 0” means removing intercept.
-- - remove a term, “- 1” means removing intercept
+- - remove a term, “- 1” means removing intercept.
-- : interaction (multiplication for numeric values, or binarized categorical values)
+- : interaction (multiplication for numeric values, or binarized categorical values).
-- . all columns except target
+- . all columns except target.

 Suppose, a and b are double columns, we use the following simple examples to illustrate the effect of RFormula: